factom-protocol/FIP/FIPS/config.md

 Unifiying and simplifying the way the config file (`factomd.conf`) and the command line parameters are loaded.
 Settings are arranged by common functionality with the ability to overwrite any setting on a network-by-network basis.
 All settings available in the config are also command line parameters, with the command line parameter superceding the configuration setting.
 Command line parameters are named the same as config file options, with short names for select, high use settings.

-The old config file will be deprecated but still readable to not break existing nodes
+The old config file will be deprecated but still readable to not break existing nodes.

 # Motivation

 At the moment, it's very inconvenient to add new flags to the node since parsing is spread out over several files and it's not clear where or which settings are overwritten in what way.
 The config file is defined in `util/config.go` and parsed by `state/state.go` during `engine/NetStart.go`, which will initialize the state.
 Parameters are parsed by `engine/factomParams.go` in `main()` and then overwritten throughout `NetStart`.
 Adding a config setting with flag requires editing three different packages and four files.
+Some settings are config only, some settings are command line only.

 If you are running multiple nodes on the same machine, such as for development work, it's also not possible to use the same configuration for every use-case (main vs testnet) and files have to be swapped.
 Being able to set network-specific settings would enable one config file for multiple networks.